projectdiscovery/naabu/README.md

-   -top-ports, -tp string      top ports to scan (default 100) -exclude-ports, -ep string  ports to exclude from scan (comma-separated) -ports-file, -pf string     list of ports to scan (file) -exclude-cdn, -ec           skip full port scans for CDN's (only checks for 80,443) -display-cdn, -cdn          display cdn in use
+   -top-ports, -tp string      top ports to scan (default 100) -exclude-ports, -ep string  ports to exclude from scan (comma-separated) -ports-file, -pf string     list of ports to scan (file) -port-threshold, -pts int   port threshold to skip port scan for the host -exclude-cdn, -ec           skip full port scans for CDN's (only checks for 80,443) -display-cdn, -cdn          display cdn in use